chauhoang99/CoWFC/README.md

   - Only accessible by highest ranked moderators
   - Modification of users of the same rank must be done through shell
 - Add more settings
+- Support more Systems or Ubuntu versions
+- Maybe remake all the project in C++ lol
 - More ideas I'm sure we haven't thought of yet :p